VedantPahariya/ara/Setup Guides/Setup_Multicore_Repo.md

 export LIBRARY_PATH="${ARA_ROOT}/hardware/tb/verilator/lowrisc_dv_verilator_memutil_dpi/lib:$LIBRARY_PATH"
 ```

-For any file, you want to run.
+For any file you want to run:
 1. Step-1:  make bin/$file_name
-here file_name means any kernel or operation that you want to run/benchmark
+   - Here, file_name means any kernel or operation that you want to run/benchmark

 2. Step-2: Run the following commands
 ```bash